 Meanwhile, bringing a phone into a prison is a misdemeanor in Nevada.
 The sentence carries:

 - up to six months in jail, and/or

 - up to $1,000 in fines

-Note that a person convicted of a misdemeanor needs to wait two years after the case is closed before he/she may ask the court to seal his/her criminal record.
+Note that a person convicted of a misdemeanor needs to wait one year after the case is closed before he/she may ask the court to seal his/her criminal record.
 But if the charge is dismissed ... or if the defendant is acquitted at trial ... then the defendant can try to get the record sealed right away.
 Learn more about sealing Nevada criminal records.

 Arrested?
 Call . . .

 If you've been accused of furnishing a prisoner with a phone or bringing a phone into a prison in violation of NRS 212.165, call our Las Vegas Criminal Defense Attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 We may be able to negotiate your charges down to a full dismissal.